MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search-bing.md

 When people in your organization use Microsoft Search in Bing, there are two places they can see work or school results:

-- ALL results page: if there's a relevant work or school result, it will appear at the top of the search results page, followed by public web results
+- ALL results page: if there's a relevant work or school result, it will appear at the top of the search results page, followed by public web results.
 - WORK or SCHOOL results page: Only results from your organization appear on this page.
 It never includes public web results.

+![All and work results pages for Contoso and school results page for Contoso middle school](media/msb-overview/all-work-school-serps.gif)

 Users can easily identify work or school results by looking for your organization's logo, name, or their profile image.

-![All and work results pages for Contoso and school results page for Contoso middle school](media/msb-overview/all-work-school-serps.gif)

 ## Getting started with Microsoft Search in Bing